Kansas Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Kansas?

-Yes, Kansas requires hunter education for first-time buyers.
-Required for anyone born on or after July 1, 1957 The state accepts hunter education certificates from other states.
+Yes, anyone born on or after July 1, 1957 must complete hunter education.
+Kansas accepts certificates from other states.

 What is the deer season in Kansas?